Alabama Layoffs — June 2025

 |---|---|---|---|---|

-The single largest action involved AT&T Alabama at its Huntsville facility, reporting 73 affected workers.
-At&T followed with 73 workers.
+The largest notice was filed by AT&T Alabama at its Huntsville facility, reporting 73 affected workers.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.